JosieOnGit/Luniks/Historic Events/Reaching Lúniks/E-Mails.md

 This announcement closes with information regarding all recipients of this email.
 You will soon receive another email regarding your new outpost, as the branch you are under will shift towards research regarding Choreos-RP-4.
 The remaining teams will proceed with their work for discovering other potential planets until further notice.

 More information will follow, keep an eye out for your inbox. \
-Prof. Bestevaer for European Space Agency (ESA)
+Prof. Bestevaer for European Space Agency (ESA).

 ### 12-02-00 - Discovery of life and change of approach
 **To**: internal@esa.eu, willemsenfd@esa.eu \